codeninjassummercamps/day-4-how-many-blocks/README.md

 ## How Many Blocks

 Look at each of the chat commands and try to guess how tall of a stack the agent will build for each one.
 Write down your guesses in the in-game book!
+After you write your guesses, use the chat commands to test!

 ## Activity Complete!